First Aid

 Antiseptic wipes for cleaning wounds.

-Bandages: Assorted adhesive bandages (fabric preferred) and elastic bandages (such as Ace).
+Bandages: Assorted adhesive bandages (fabric preferred) and wraps.

-Closure Bandages such as butterfly bandages or Steri Strips may be used instead of stitches.
+Closure Bandages such as butterfly bandages or Steri Strips to close larger wounds.

-Disposable Razor to shave hair around wounds to make bandages or Steri Strips more effective.
+Disposable Razor to shave around wounds to make bandages or Steri Strips more effective.

 Gauze Pads: Sterile gauze pads (various sizes).